dailenson/SDT/README.md

 ## 🍔 Pre-trained model
 - We provide the pre-trained content encoder model in [Google Drive](https://drive.google.com/drive/folders/1N-MGRnXEZmxAW-98Hz2f-o80oHrNaN_a?usp=share_link) | [Baidu Netdisk](https://pan.baidu.com/s/1RNQSRhBAEFPe2kFXsHZfLA) PW:xu9u.
 Please download and put it to the /model_zoo.
 - We provide the well-trained SDT model in [Google Drive](https://drive.google.com/drive/folders/1LendizOwcNXlyY946ThS8HQ4wJX--YL7?usp=sharing) | [Baidu Netdisk](https://pan.baidu.com/s/1RNQSRhBAEFPe2kFXsHZfLA) PW:xu9u, so that users can get rid of retraining one and play it right away.
-- We provide the well-trained content recognizer model in [Google Drive](https://drive.google.com/drive/folders/1LendizOwcNXlyY946ThS8HQ4wJX--YL7?usp=sharing) | [Baidu Netdisk](https://pan.baidu.com/s/1RNQSRhBAEFPe2kFXsHZfLA) PW:xu9u, so that users can get rid of retraining one and calculate the Content Score of generated handwritings.
+- We provide the well-trained content recognizer model in [Google Drive](https://drive.google.com/drive/folders/1LendizOwcNXlyY946ThS8HQ4wJX--YL7?usp=sharing) | [Baidu Netdisk](https://pan.baidu.com/s/1RNQSRhBAEFPe2kFXsHZfLA) PW:xu9u, so that users can calculate the Content Score of generated handwritings.
+Please download and put it to the /model_zoo.
-- We provide the well-trained writer identifier model in [Google Drive](https://drive.google.com/drive/folders/1LendizOwcNXlyY946ThS8HQ4wJX--YL7?usp=sharing) | [Baidu Netdisk](https://pan.baidu.com/s/1RNQSRhBAEFPe2kFXsHZfLA) PW:xu9u, so that users can get rid of retraining one and calculate the Style Score of generated handwritings.
+- We provide the well-trained writer identifier model in [Google Drive](https://drive.google.com/drive/folders/1LendizOwcNXlyY946ThS8HQ4wJX--YL7?usp=sharing) | [Baidu Netdisk](https://pan.baidu.com/s/1RNQSRhBAEFPe2kFXsHZfLA) PW:xu9u, so that users can calculate the Style Score of generated handwritings.
+Please download and put it to the /model_zoo.
 ## 🚀 Training & Test
 **Training**
 - To train the SDT on the Chinese dataset, run this command: